 Fig. 2.
-BER as a function of the PIN current threshold for a PIN receiver/decoder coupled a PIN diode at two doses, 7 and 80 Mrad.
+BER as a function of the PIN current threshold for the PIN receiver/decoder coupled a PIN diode at two doses, 7 and 80 Mrad.
+4. Clock multiplier The clock multiplier circuits on the test chip consist of charge pump/ring oscillator phase locked loops (PLL) with dividers in the feedback loop.

-IV.
-CLOCK MULTIPLIER

-The clock multiplier circuits consist of charge pump/ring oscillator phase locked loops (PLL) with dividers in the feedback loop.
 One circuit performs a frequency multiplication of 16 and the other a multiplication by 4, both yielding a 640 MHz clock.
 The multipliers are designed using thin oxide transistors and are powered by a single 1.5 V supply.
-The multiplier circuits share a common 50 $\Omega$ driver and LVDS receiver enabling testing of only one multiplier at a time.
+The multiplier circuits share a common 50 Ω driver and LVDS receiver enabling testing of only one multiplier at a time.
 An additional switching network allows the recovered clock from the PIN receiver prototype to be routed to either multiplier to allow for testing of how the received signal jitter is coupled to the multiplied clock.
 Four multipliers were packaged for the irradiation.
-All ASICs functioned well with clock jitter of < 8 ps (0.5%).
-During the irradiation, we observed that the clocks of two ASICs lost lock and power cycling was needed to resume operation at 640 MHz.
+All chips functioned well with clock jitter of < 8 ps or 0.5%.
+During the irradiation, we observed that the clocks of two chips lost lock and power cycling was needed to resume operation at 640 MHz.
 This problem is not yet understood.
 Detailed post-irradiation analysis also reveals no significant degradation in the overall performance.

-V. SUMMARY

-We have designed prototype ASICs using the 130 nm process to enhance the radiation-hardness.
+5. Summary We have designed prototype ASICs using the 130 nm process to enhance the radiation-hardness.
 The submission has been mostly successful.
 We irradiated the ASICs to a dose of 70 Mrad and observed no significant degradation except in the VCSEL driver.
 Post-irradiation analysis indicates that there is a significant threshold shift in the PMOS transistors fabricated in the thick oxide technology for the operation at 2.5 V to drive the VCSEL.
-An improved version of the ASICs will be submitted implementing what we learned from the study.
+An improved version of the chip will be submitted implementing what we learned from the study.
+Acknowledgments This work was supported in part by the U.S. Department of Energy under contract No. DE-FG-02-91ER-40690.
+References - The VCSEL driver and PIN receiver/decoder is an updated version of the chips designed in the 250 nm process, K. Arms et al., Nucl.
+Instrum.
+Methods.
+A. 554 (2005) 458. - [2] F. Faccio, personal communication, 2007.

-ACKNOWLEDGMENT

-The authors are indebted to M. Glaser for his tireless assistance in the use of the T7 irradiation facility at CERN.